DennisToledo314/MENPs_as_nanoelectrodes/README.md

 - Figure 5.6, page 86: Uncomment line 114 in "Simple Myelinated Axon.py" and run the file.

 - Figure 5.8, page 91: Uncomment line 102 in "Simple Myelinated Axon.py" and run the file to produce the data ("strength_duration.pkl").
 Uncomment line 106 in "Simple Myelinated Axon.py" and run the file to produce the figure.

 - Figure 5.9, page 94: Uncomment lines 37-43 in "menpsCharacterization.py", uncomment line 8, set the duty cycle to 0.5 for biphasic or 1 for monophasic, and run the file.
 Note that the units for the current are "fA" and not "aA."
 Apologies for the typo.

 - Figure 5.10, page 99: Uncomment lines 12-22 in "menpsCharacterization.py", uncomment line 9, set the ac field magnitude under the variable "h_amp" in "menpsCharacterization.py", and run the file.

 - Figure 5.11, page 100: Uncomment lines 25-34 in "menpsCharacterization.py", uncomment line 8, set the duty cycle to 0.5 for biphasic or 1 for monophasic, and run the file.
 Note that the units for the current are "fA" and not "aA."
 Apologies for the typo.

-- Figure 5.12, page 101: Uncomment line 104 in "Simple Myelinated Axon.py" and run the file to produce the data ("distance_numparts.pkl")
+- Figure 5.12, page 101: Uncomment line 104 in "Simple Myelinated Axon.py" and run the file to produce the data ("distance_numparts.pkl").
 Uncomment line 108 in "Simple Myelinated Axon.py" and run the file to produce the figure.

-- Figure 5.13, page 102: Uncomment line 100 in "Simple Myelinated Axon.py" and run the file to produce the data ("menplayers_800_Oe.pkl")
+- Figure 5.13, page 102: Uncomment line 100 in "Simple Myelinated Axon.py" and run the file to produce the data ("menplayers_800_Oe.pkl").
 Uncomment line 110 in "Simple Myelinated Axon.py" and run the file to produce the figure.
-                         - Note that a pulse width (PW) of 100 ms was used in this particular simulation.
+  1. Note that a pulse width (PW) of 100 ms was used in this particular simulation.
-                         - Also note that, strictly speaking, there are 51 layers (178,500 total MENPs) involved in this simulation.
+  2. Also note that, strictly speaking, there are 51 layers (178,500 total MENPs) involved in this simulation.

 This work relies on Brian 2: https://brian2.readthedocs.io/en/stable/

-Further note that this code makes use of C++ code generation: https://brian2.readthedocs.io/en/stable/introduction/install.html#requirements-for-c-code-generation
+Further, this code makes use of C++ code generation: https://brian2.readthedocs.io/en/stable/introduction/install.html#requirements-for-c-code-generation

 The code can also be run without C++ code generation, but that requires an additional line: prefs.codegen.target = "numpy"